SAP [2026]

 goals

-Fix compliance, align structure, and give every admin tab the same foundation.
+Align structure, standardize components, and give every admin tab the same foundation.

 process